Sprouts game on compact surfaces: Results obtained with the program

 The game on non-orientable surfaces shows much more significant differences with the plane.
 The game with 2 spots gives already a representative example: the second player has a winning strategy on non-orientable surfaces, whereas it was the first player on orientable surfaces.

-Figure \ref{tablo} shows the results we obtained with our program, for all starting positions from 2 to 14 spots, on $\P^n$ surfaces with genus $n$ between 1 and 8.
+Figure \ref{tablo} shows the results we obtained with our program, for all starting positions from 2 to 14 spots, on $\P^n$ surfaces with genus $n$ between 0 and 8.

+The first surprising result is the difference between the 2-spot game on $\S$, where the second player wins, and on $\P^n$ ($n\geq 1$), where the first player wins.
+For the 5-spot game, this is the exact contrary.
+And for the 8-spot game, the second player wins on $\S$ and $\P$, whereas the first player wins on $\P^n$ ($n\geq 2$).

-The first surprising result is that some starting positions have a nimber different from 0 and 1, the simplest of them being the positions with 11 starting spots on $\P^3$.
+Moreover, some starting positions have a nimber different from 0 and 1, the simplest of them being the positions with 11 starting spots on $\P^3$.
 However, the position is rather complicated, and we lacked time to compute its nimber.
 We could only compute that it is at least 4.

-Let us remark that the winning player alternates in the case of 11 starting spots: from the theory on limit genus described above, we can conjecture that the winning player in the case of 11 spots on $\P^n$ depends on the parity of the genus $n$.
+As stated before, we can also notice that the winning player alternates in the case of 11 starting spots.

-Contrary to the game on orientable surfaces, it seems difficult to conjecture any pattern.
+But contrary to the game on orientable surfaces, it seems difficult to conjecture any global pattern.
 Our current results are too partial to show any regularity, it it exists at all.